Osmunda: Description

+Taxonomy

-TaxonomyOsmunda, the type genus of the fern order, Osmundales has historically been the largest genus in the family Osmundaceae.
+Osmunda, the type genus of the fern order, Osmundales has historically been the largest genus in the family Osmundaceae.
 Smith et al. (2006), who carried out the first higher-level pteridophyte classification published in the molecular phylogenetic era, described three genera in that family, namely Osmunda, Leptopteris, and Todea.
 The genus has also been treated historically as consisting of a number of subgroups, generally subgenera, Osmunda (3 species), Osmundastrum (2 species), and Plenasium (3–4 species).
 However, there was suspicion that the genus was not monophyletic.

 The publication of a detailed phylogeny of the family by Metzgar et al. in 2008 showed that Osmunda as circumscribed was paraphyletic and that Osmunda cinnamomea, despite its morphological similarity to Osmunda claytoniana, was sister to the rest of the family, and resurrected the segregate genus Osmundastrum, by elevating it from subgenus, to contain it and render Osmunda monophyletic.
 The phylogeny of Osmunda is shown in the following cladograms.